A lovely curse for every occasion

 8. Cute hoor

 An individual who you generally don’t trust, they are capable of using shady business to achieve what they want.
-You’ll never truly know the motives of a cute hoor.
+Never trust a cute hoor has far as you can throw them, since you never truly know the motives of them.

 7. Thick